-Mainly focusing on energy efficiency, the PAT scheme covers a majority of large installations and has created a registry and trading platform, which lends itself to a possible

-25 Negative-cost (i.e. money-saving) opportunities, such as energy efficiency, can be unlocked through complementary energy efficiency interventions to reduce market barriers and aid consumer decisions, with correct energy pricing (via subsidy reform and carbon pricing) also playing an important supporting role.
+Mainly focusing on energy efficiency, the PAT scheme covers a majority of large installations and has created a registry and trading platform, which lends itself to a possible improve the performance of advanced technologies) or policy support for underpinning infrastructure (such as smart grids or efficiency interventions to reduce market barriers and aid consumer decisions, with correct energy pricing (via subsidy reform and carbon pricing) also playing an important supporting role.
 Opportunities based on cost optimisation (for example, dispatch of electricity generation, or private investment decisions in energy infrastructure, industrial plant processes and efficiency improvements) rely on visible price signals such as a carbon price.
-Finally, extending the scope of long-term emissions reduction opportunities is achievable through investment in technology RD&D (to bring down the costs and improve the performance of advanced technologies) or policy support for underpinning infrastructure (such as smart grids or EV charging infrastructure).

-extension to carbon trading, thereby bringing carbon pricing up the policy-making value chain.
+Finally, extending the scope of long-term emissions reduction opportunities is achievable through investment in technology RD&D (to bring down the costs and extension to carbon trading, thereby bringing carbon pricing up the policy-making value chain.
 In particular, revising and expanding the PAT scheme for the power sector (and potentially other sectors of interest) could provide appropriate price signals.
 The power sector could arguably be effectively carved out of the PAT scheme and migrated to a carbon scheme, using the PAT registry and trading platform.
 Many jurisdictions have introduced carbon pricing in a prudent way, with pilots for selected sectors or provinces and parameters set in a way to gradually increase the price of carbon.
 The Gol could use a similarly prudent approach for the power sector, which would help phase out inefficient coal and also benefit renewables and gas-powered generation.
 Carbon pricing can also serve as a tool to ensure effective energy pricing for industry and households.
-Cost-covering energy prices for residential and industrial users can play an important role in India's clean energy transition.
+Costcovering energy prices for residential and industrial users can play an important role in India's clean energy transition.
 Energy pricing reforms and carbon pricing can go hand in hand to address environmental externalities and provide appropriate price signals for enduse consumption.